 8 to 10:00 pm – Lantern walking tours starting at Woodson House.

 10:00 am – Community period church & memorial service

 1:30 pm – Battle Reenactment at Battle Preserve.

 3:00 pm – Closing ceremony at flagpole at Woodson house

-As you can see from the diverse schedule there’s several reasons to come.
+As you can see from the diverse schedule there’s several reasons to come each year.
 Great music, re-enactments, living history camps, a parade and dancing – just to name a few.